0xMathhew/Build-a-World-Cup-Database-Reletional-Database-course-fcc/README.md

 # Build-a-World-Cup-Database-Reletional-Database-course-fcc
-Second of five required projects for the certifications Relational Datbase on freecodecamp.org
+Second of five required projects for the certification Relational Datbase on freecodecamp.org